astrocelestialgirl/AstroCelestialGirl/README.md

 ## 🪄 Fun facts about me...

-- 🌌 i code for the love of it — this is purely a hobby
+- 🌌 I code for the love of it — this is purely a hobby
-- 🎀 pink & purple aren't just colors, they're a *vibe*
+- 🎀 Pink & Purple aren't just colors, they're a *vibe*
-- ✨ i believe good design is just as important as good code
+- ✨ I believe good design is just as important as good code
-- 🌙 celestial things make everything better
+- 🌙 Celestial things make everything better

 ---